 Every writer has a different, distinct voice and way of telling a story – your novel comes from you and how you see the world.
 Isn’t that interesting, rare and exciting in itself?

 If we’ve learned anything this year, it’s that life as we know it can change in an instant.
 Most editors I know would admit that the books that they fall hard for are books they didn’t know they were looking for.
 That’s the same with us agents, too.

 Regardless of genre, if your novel comes from the heart, if it’s a story that you think needs to be told – that will shine through on the page.

 There isn’t a formula that will ensure you get published – if there was, everyone would do it.
-As you are already a member of The Novelry, you have certainly decided you are serious about this writing business – good for you.
+If you are already a member of The Novelry, you have decided you are serious about this writing business.
+Good for you.

 All of us at The Soho Agency are absolutely thrilled to be linking up with The Novelry and we hope you’ll think of us when your novel is ready to submit.